viniciusCornieri/bootcamp-rocketseat/module03/README.md

     It looks like you are trying to access MongoDB over HTTP on the native driver port.

-#### 6.1 Installing mongoose at our project
+### 6.1.
+Installing mongoose at our project

-As the sequelize is our ORM for relational database we will have the `mongoose` with the same purpose.
+As the `sequelize` is our ORM for relational database we will have the `mongoose` with the same purpose.
 To add:

     yarn add mongoose